This startup wants to bring clarity to the complex world of IVF – TechCrunch

 About 180 million people globally suffer from infertility.
 In the United States, one in eight families have trouble conceiving.
 The statistics are only getting worse, as male infertility and miscarriages continue to increase.

 Alife Health, a San Francisco-based startup founded by Paxton Maeder-York, thinks it can help.
 The startup wants to use artificial intelligence to increase fertility outcomes.
-Specifically, it wants to optimize in vitro fertilization, a fertility treatment that requires a series of expensive and emotionally-taxing procedures with varied success rates.
+Specifically, it wants to optimize in vitro fertilization, a fertility treatment that requires a series of expensive and emotionally taxing procedures with varied success rates.

 Founded last year, the startup just raised a $9.5 million seed round, led by Lux Capital.
-Other investment firms include Amplo, IA Ventures and Springbank Collective as well as angel investors such as Anne Wojcicki, the founder and CEO of 23andMe, Fred Moll, the founder of Intuitive Surgical and Auris, and Amira Yahyaoui, the founder of Mos and Sequoia Scout.
+Other investment firms include Amplo, IA Ventures and Springbank Collective, as well as angel investors such as Anne Wojcicki, the founder and CEO of 23andMe; Fred Moll, the founder of Intuitive Surgical and Auris; and Amira Yahyaoui, the founder of Mos and Sequoia Scout.

 “I personally believe that improving the quality of care through personalized treatments and reducing costs by increasing the success outcome rate can be incredibly impactful here, not just for the broader population but also specifically for minority groups,” Maeder-York said.

-The founder began his career building surgical robots to fight lung cancer at Auris Health which was acquired by Johnson & Johnson in 2019.
+The founder began his career building surgical robots to fight lung cancer at Auris Health, which was acquired by Johnson & Johnson in 2019.
 Now, he’s onto finding a way to help physicians and patients go through the process of IVF.

 FYI, IVF

 In vitro fertilization, or IVF, takes on average three to six cycles to get pregnant, and each cycle can cost between $10,000 to $20,000 in the United States.
-Every woman who goes through the process has to be injected with hormones weekly or biweekly – and even then, success is varied.
-And beyond steep costs and a long process, anyone who goes through the IVF process often has to endure the emotional toll.
+Every woman who goes through the process has to be injected with hormones weekly or biweekly — and even then, success is varied.
+And beyond steep costs and a long process, anyone who goes through the IVF process often has to endure an emotional toll.

 Alife Health could alleviate some uncertainty around the complex process if it succeeds.

-Currently, there are startups that focus on disrupting IVF from its cost to its accessibility.
-Maeder-York thinks that there is no single point solution that can fix the process, so he wants to optimize each part, step by step, from education and awareness, and clinical workflows to the actual embryo selection.
+Currently, there are startups that focus on disrupting IVF, from its cost to its accessibility.
+Maeder-York thinks there is no single-point solution that can fix the process, so he wants to optimize each part, step by step, from education and awareness, to clinical workflows, to the actual embryo selection.

 While Alife Health’s long-term goal is to use AI in all aspects of the IVF process, at this point, the technology is only used in one step for Alife Health: the embryo selection process.